jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/CCNA 323 Connecting Networks [3C][Remot]/Module-4-ACL-Concepts.summary.md

 - 32

+## is similar to a subnet mask in that it uses the ANDing process to identify which bits in an IPv4 address to match

+- wildcard mask

 ## Wildcard mask bit ____ matches the corresponding bit value in the address.
 Wildcard mask bit ____ ignores the corresponding bit value in the address.

 - 0, 1

+## a dual-stacked (i.e, IPv4 and IPv6) router interface can have up to ____ ACLs applied

+- 4

 ## These ACLs permit or deny packets based only on the source IPv4 address